 Dulles International has held several successful Wings for All events since the program began.
 Families were able to practice entering the airport, navigating the terminal, getting boarding passes at the ticket counter, checking bags, passing through TSA security screening and boarding an aircraft at a gate.

 Not only is this a benefit to the families who participate, but Wings for All also provides a valuable training opportunity for the various airport personnel to learn how to better accommodate individuals with special needs.
 We want everyone to have a positive travel experience at Dulles International!

-Please check back again soon for an update on our next Wings For All Event for 2021.
+Please check back for an update on our next Wings For All Event in the future.

 Note: Participation is free of charge, and participants do not have to be affiliated with The Arc of Northern Virginia.